chubbymaggie/SEA/README.md

 Gera's Insecure Programming:

 * The [first example of simple buffer overflow on stack](http://community.corest.com/~gera/InsecureProgramming/stack1.html):
-  * Compiled with gcc 4.8.0 (default parameters), SEA says it is solvable if the user inputs data using standard input.
+  * Compiled with gcc 4.8.0 (default parameters).
+The tool founds it is solvable if the user inputs data using standard input.
-  * Compiled with Visual Studio 2005 (default parameters), SEA says it is solvable if the user controls the initial value of a local variable (which is not usualy possible)
+  * Compiled with Visual Studio 2005 (default parameters), The tool founds it is solvable if the user controls the initial value of a local variable (which is not usually possible)

 * The [third example of advanced buffer overflow](http://community.corest.com/~gera/InsecureProgramming/abo3.html):
-  * Compiled with gcc 4.8.0 (default parameters), SEA says it is solvable if the user inputs data using command line arguments (allowing to execute a call to system).
+  * Compiled with gcc 4.8.0 (default parameters), The tool founds it is solvable if the user inputs data using command line arguments (allowing to execute a call to system).

 Documentation, examples and the complete list of features can be found in the [wiki](https://github.com/neuromancer/SEA/wiki).
 The [issue tracker](https://github.com/neuromancer/SEA/issues) is available.
-Discusson for support or collaboration is available in #sea-tool @ irc.freenode.net
+Discussion for support or collaboration is available in #sea-tool @ irc.freenode.net

 ### Quick Start